 Day was announced as being Urban Meyer's replacement on Tuesday.

-On Tuesday, Ohio State announced that Meyer will retire at the end of the season following the Rose Bowl Game against Washington on Jan.
-1.
+On Tuesday, Ohio State announced that Meyer will retire at the end of the season following the Rose Bowl.

-Earlier this season, Day, 39, served as the Buckeyes' interim head coach for the first three games of the 2018 season when Meyer was suspended for his role in handling of domestic abuse allegations against former wide receivers coach Zach Smith.
-Day led Ohio State to a 3–0 start.
+Earlier this season, Day, 39, worked as the Buckeyes interim head coach for the first three games of the 2018 season when Meyer was suspended for his role in handling of domestic abuse allegations against former wide receivers coach Zach Smith.